-What Are The Different Types of Teeth?
+What Are The Different Parts Of A Tooth?

 Adults have 32 permanent teeth, 16 in the upper jaw and 16 in the lower jaw.
 Each of your teeth has specific functions, including biting, tearing, and chewing food.
 There are four categories of teeth: